Chapter 2:

 It was like a powder keg waiting to kill everyone here.

-I continued to look around when my eyes, for some reason, were drawn to a man who was sitting in the corner alone with a katana next to him.
+I continue my search trying to find something.
+My eyes, for a few seconds, were drawn to a man who was sitting in the corner alone with a katana next to him.
+But I got my head on straight, and I walk my way over to the counter, where I start up a conversation with this bartender.

 “We use coins—copper, iron, and gold coins.
-Copper is the most common, and gold is the rarest.
+Same as anywhere else where copper is the most common and gold is the rarest.
 We don’t get too many travelers here, as you can see the reason why all around you.
 So why are you here?”

-Earth seemed to be long gone, like a con man who’s been caught in his charade.
-Maybe I should be more surprised, but I didn’t care.
+Earth seems to be long gone, like a con man who’s been caught in his charade.
+Maybe I should be more surprised about all the impossibilities, but I can say I care awfully much.

 “Looks like you got your clothes off the Devil.”